4n33sh/REDACT/README.md

 ![prototype gui final](https://github.com/4n33sh/REDACT/blob/main/Prototype%20GUI%20%26%20Functionality.png)

-It's an easy to use **standalone offline program** via an **intuitive interface**, hence saving time and effort (to operator) compared to manual redaction process/clunky interface.
+It's also has an easy to use **standalone offline program** via an **intuitive interface**, hence saving time and effort (to operator) compared to manual redaction process/clunky interface.

 # Prototype Functionality